srobo/kitbook/Kit Collation.md

 Tools: Laptop, barcode/QR scanner
 Duration: 1 person day

-Place each part into the appropriate storage box and update the location in the Inventory.
-Count the following non-tracked items and note down the totals:
+Allocate a box or two for storage of broken parts.
+Allocate a box or two for storage of working parts of a single type (e.g. one box for servo boards, a couple of boxes for power boards).
+Check the condition of each part and, if both the `functional_condition` and `physical_condition` fields are set to `working`, place it in the appropriate working box and move it in the Inventory to that box.
+Otherwise place it in the broken box and move it in the Inventory to the broken box.

+Also, count the following untracked items and note down the totals.
+Bag the CamCon connectors up by size and write the number of connectors contained on the bag.

  * USB Memory Stick
  * Micro USB Cable